-1. Do not touch the recipient and donor areas until the day you start washing them on day 3 (see Hair Washing Regimen below).
+1. Do not touch the recipient and donor areas until you start washing them on day 3 (see Hair Washing Regimen below).

 2. Do not scratch the head at any time.
 It is important that germs are not transferred from your hands to the donor or recipient sites as this could cause infection.

-3. Keep the headband on for 5 days both day and night, you can adjust the size if too tight.
-Place icepacks after the operation over the headband for 10 minutes every half an hour for 2 days.
-These measures are to minimise swelling from spreading down to the eyes and face.
+3. Keep the headband on both day and night for the first 5 days (adjust if too tight or loose).
+You can place an icepack (or a bag of frozen peas) over the headband for 10 minutes every half an hour for 2 days (do not apply directly to skin).
+These measures help to minimise swelling.

-4. Eat a light meal following the operation for 2-3 days.
+4. Eat light meals following the operation for 2-3 days.
 Ideally soft meals with minimal chewing.

-5. Sleep on your side or back but not on your stomach.
+5. Sleep on your back or side but not on your stomach.